-Yasmina Danioth, a student in the BA in Applied Languages programme, loves to meet new people, explore new cultures and make new experiences.
+Yasmina Danioth, a student in the BA in Multilingual Communication programme, loves to meet new people, explore new cultures and make new experiences.
 For her semester abroad, she chose to live in Dublin, Ireland.
 From unexpected classes to bizarre customs and weekends away in Galway – she couldn’t have asked for a better learning experience.

 Studying at Dublin City University